DaveXNN/Ground-station-for-satellite-tracking/README.md

 # Ground station for satellite tracking
-This repository contains description of the project Ground station for satellite tracking.
+This repository contains a description of the project Ground station for satellite tracking.
 The goal of this project was to build a ground satellite station that is able to receive signals from satellites operating at VHF (Very High Frequency) and UHF (Ultra High Frequency).
 The ground station constists of rotator, antennas, polarization switcher, receiver and station computer (laptop).
 Each part is describet in separate chapter.

 ## Rotator